 - PAYCHECK PROTECTION PROGRAM

 The first wave of PPP funding was exhausted on April 16, 2020.
 The government approved $310 billion of new funding for the PPP on April 24, 2020.
 On April 27, 2020, the SBA resumed accepting PPP applications from participating lenders.
-About one fifth of the second round of PPP funding is earmarked for smaller banks, smaller credit unions, and community financial institutions that provide financing to underserved and economically disadvantaged communities.
+About one fifth of the second round of PPP funding was earmarked for smaller banks, smaller credit unions, and community financial institutions that provide financing to underserved and economically disadvantaged communities.

 Full FAQs about the Paycheck Protection Program are available on Lowenstein Sandler’s website.